eldh/gamla-bion/README.md

   fly volumes create data --size 1 --app gamla-bion-staging
   ```

 Now that everything is set up you can commit and push your changes to your repo.
-Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.
+Every commit to your `master` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.

 ### Connecting to your database